-Policies & Procedures Implementation FEU Internal Audit Manual Review is on-going.
-Updates/enhancements will be incorporated in fiscal year 2016-17 FEU Internal Audit Charter Review is on-going.
-Updates/enhancement to be incorporated in fiscal year 2016-17
+Policies & Procedures Implementation

+FEU Internal Audit Manual Review is on-going.
+Updates/enhancements will be incorporated in fiscal year 2016-17

+FEU Internal Audit Charter Completed.

 (f) Mechanism and Safeguards

 State the mechanism established by the company to safeguard the independence of the auditors, financial analysts, investment banks and rating agencies (example, restrictions on trading in the company's shares and imposition of internal approval procedures for these transactions, limitations on the non-audit services that an external auditor may provide to the company):